chisophugis/lbd/source/funccall.rst

-If you have problem in reading the stack frame illustrated in the first three sections of this chapter, you can read the appendix B of “Procedure Call Convention” of book “Computer Organization and Design” which listed in section “RISC CPU knowledge” of chapter “Control flow statement”, “Run Time Memory” of compiler book, or “Function Call Sequence”  and “Stack Frame” of Mips ABI.
+If you have problem in reading the stack frame illustrated in the first three sections of this chapter, you can read the appendix B of “Procedure Call Convention” of book “Computer Organization and Design” which listed in section “RISC CPU knowledge” of chapter “Control flow statement” [#]_, “Run Time Memory” of compiler book, or “Function Call Sequence”  and “Stack Frame” of Mips ABI.